Advertisement

 A lone glass of bourbon with ice on a wooden table

-A pregnant woman with bipolar disorder holding her belly and thinking in front of a window
+A pregnant person with bipolar disorder holding their belly and thinking in front of a window

 Pregnancy and childbirth

-During pregnancy, most women experience worries or anxieties about things like becoming a parent, the health of their baby, and the financial commitment it takes to raise a family.
+During pregnancy, most people experience worries or anxieties about things like becoming a parent, the health of their pregnancy, and the financial commitment it takes to raise a family.
 Fatigue and changes in hormone levels or metabolism can contribute to such feelings.
 These same anxieties may continue (or even escalate) after a baby is born, triggering a relapse of bipolar episodes.

-A pregnant woman having a conversation with her doctor about bipolar triggers
+A pregnant person having a conversation with their doctor about bipolar triggers

 Treating bipolar during pregnancy

 In general, it can be difficult to weigh the risk and benefits when it comes to treating mental illness during pregnancy.
-That’s why it’s important to talk with an OBGYN and mental health professional to determine the right treatment plan.
-Common bipolar medications—like lithium, valproic acid, paroxetine, and carbamazepine—are associated with an increased risk of fetal abnormalities and problems, so experts recommend that other pregnancy and postpartum treatments be considered before conception, in consultation with an HCP.
+That’s why it’s important to talk with an obstetrician/gynecologist (OBGYN) and mental health professional to determine the right treatment plan.
+Common bipolar medications—like lithium, valproic acid, paroxetine, and carbamazepine—are associated with an increased risk of fetal differences and problems, so experts recommend that other pregnancy and postpartum treatments be considered before conception, in consultation with an HCP.
+They may advise going down to a minimum effective dose, stopping a medication for just the first 12 weeks of pregnancy, or gradually substituting a riskier medication with a safer one.

 You can also try these natural ways to help control bipolar-related mood swings: